Tonipenyallop/Drunkards/src/server/README.md

 ### CreateReservation
 input:
 * CreateReservationRequest
-  * startLocation : string
+  * startLocation : string - the location a user to be picked up
-  * destination : string
+  * destination : string - the location a user would love to go
-  * pickupTime : Timestamp
+  * pickupTime : Timestamp - the time a user to be at the destination
-  * sessionToken : string
+  * sessionToken : string - unique identifier for current user's login session

 output:
 * CreateReservationResponse